 PCOS and Afternoon Fatigue

 Women who experience a profound and intense desire to sleep, severe muscle fatigue, nervousness (shaky or jittery), sweating, the shakes, headaches, changes in vision, or any combination of these symptoms may be suffering from hormonal imbalances that can cause rapid changes in blood sugar and insulin levels.
 These symptoms are not signs of "normal" sluggishness but are often signs of insulin resistance -- a common concern for women who have PCOS.

 When afternoon slump symptoms worsen or become severe enough that they decrease your ability to complete tasks, you may want to seek advice from a physician to rule out certain health problems, including PCOS.
 Women with PCOS have an increased risk of developing pre-diabetes, insulin resistance, and metabolic syndrome, as well as full-blown type 2 diabetes.

-If you develop insulin resistance your body will resist the normal action of insulin.
-To compensate, the body over produces insulin in an effort to keep blood sugar levels in balance.
+If you develop insulin resistance, your body will resist the normal action of insulin.
+To compensate, the body overproduces insulin to keep blood sugar levels in balance.
 Overproduction of insulin can cause fluctuations in blood sugar, moodiness, and periods of profound fatigue and hunger.

 Disclaimer: Please consult your doctor if you have any concerns about your health.
 This article is not intended to be used as medical advice for diagnosis or treatment of any condition.